 Hydrothermal vents are some of the planet's most extreme habitats.
 Specimens from these habitats may be vital to studies of relationships, biogeography, endemicity and deep-sea diversity, but only if the information on their existence is made available.
-That is the goal of this web page.Learn more about Hydrothermal Vent Invertebrate Collection
+That is the goal of making this collection available online.Learn more about Hydrothermal Vent Invertebrate Collection

 Established in 1938, the Division of Invertebrates is in charge of all invertebrate groups except insects and other non-marine arthropods.
 The first curator of this Division was Fritz Haas, formerly of the Senckenberg Museum in Frankfurt, Germany.
 Haas (1938 - 1969) and his successor Alan Solem (1957 - 1990) built massive mollusk collections, particularly strong in unionid bivalves and terrestrial snails, reflecting their respective research interests.
 Current curators Rüdiger Bieler (1990 -) and Janet Voight (1990 -) focus their research and collection-building on marine molluscan groups.
 The varied curatorial research interests, the collecting efforts of past and present collections managers (e.g., John Slapcinsky and Jochen Gerber), and acquisitions of private collections and "orphan collections".